openstack/openstack-manuals/doc/user-guide/source/cli_launch_instances.rst

       option.
 You can store up to five files.
-For example, if you have a special authorized keys file named ``special_authorized_keysfile`` that you want to put on the instance rather than using the regular SSH key injection, you can use the :option:`--file` option as shown in the following example.
+For example, if you have a special authorized keys file named ``special_authorized_keysfile`` that you want to put on the instance rather than using the regular SSH key injection, you can use the `--file` option as shown in the following example.

    .. code-block:: console